SARL-PLUS/RL_bootcamp_tutorial/README.md

 This precise insertion into the wakefield allows the electrons to be rapidly accelerated over a short distance, gaining significant energy from the wakefields created by the proton beam in the plasma.
 The effectiveness of this entire process hinges on the precise control and optimization of the electron line, showcasing its importance in the AWAKE experiment.

 We focus on the part, right before entering the plasma cell.
 The steering problem, we want to solve in our tutorial is shown in the following image:

 <img src="miscellaneous/AWAKE_steering_image.png" width="600">

-The states are denoted by s and the actions by a.
+The states are denoted by $\mathbf s$ and the actions by $\mathbf a$.
 We want to bring the current trajectory (blue) to a target trajectory (red) as fast as possible by modifying the magnets (violet).
 ### Environment Properties and Markov Decision Process (MDP) Definition

 [//]: # (From a control-theoretical perspective, the environment possesses the following properties:)